 Easy as 1, 2, 3

 - Gather the documents you'll need.
 In certain circumstances, the FAFSA allows a student and/or parent to use information directly from the IRS to complete the financial portion.
 This is called the IRS Data Retrieval Tool.
 SPC highly recommends this option, if available, as it can speed up the application process.
 IRS tax information is usually available two weeks after filing electronically or six to eight weeks if the tax return was mailed.

 - Use the FAFSA on the Web worksheet to help you complete the FAFSA.

 - Complete a FAFSA as soon as possible after Jan.
 1 each year, regardless of the date you begin college.
 See 12 common FAFSA mistakes.

-- Applications submitted on or before May 1 are given priority consideration for many types of aid.
+- Applications submitted on or before May 1, SPC's Priority Deadline, are given priority consideration for many types of aid.

 If you cannot complete a FAFSA online, call the Federal Student Aid Information Center at 800-433-3243 to request a paper copy.